finos/htc-grid/docs/project/api/client/python/reference.md

 ```

 * `string` - keys of the response dictionary are session IDs that were passed in for cancellation.
 Sub-dictionaries contain information about how many tasks were moved into canceled state.
-   * `cancellet_retying` - number of tasks moved from retrying state into canceled state
+   * `cancelled_retying` - number of tasks moved from retrying state into canceled state
-   * `cancellet_pending` - number of tasks moved from pending state into canceled state
+   * `cancelled_pending` - number of tasks moved from pending state into canceled state
-   * `cancellet_processing` - number of tasks moved from processing state into canceled state. **Note**, in current version, while state of tasks has been moved into canceled processing will not be preemptively terminated (processing will continue until task is completed or failed).
-Failed tasks will not be retried.
+   * `cancelled_processing` - number of tasks moved from the processing state into canceled state.
-   * `tatal_cancelled_tasks` - total number of tasks that has been affected by this invocation.
+   * `total_cancelled_tasks` - total number of tasks that has been affected by this invocation.